chiboozor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - adds exec permission to owner and group owner, and read-only permission to other users

-7-everybody - adds execution permission for owner, group owner, and other users to the file 'hello'..
+7-everybody - adds execution permission for owner, group owner, and other users to the file 'hello'.

+8-James_Bond - sets no permission for owner, and group owner, then gives all permission to other users.